notable/notable/resources/tutorial/notes/07 - Shortcuts.md

 # 07 - Shortcuts

+> An OS-specific version of this document is available via the `Help -> View Shortcuts` menu item.

 The following are macOS shortcuts, if you're using a different OS replace <kbd>Cmd</kbd> with <kbd>Ctrl</kbd>, or <kbd>Alt</kbd> if <kbd>Ctrl</kbd> is already used.

 ## Note